-The variable compensation is connected to the performance of each individual employee.
-The Target Annual Performance Incentive (TAPI) is set as an amount for each eligible employee on a discretionary basis and determined by factors, including the hierarchical job level, market situation, internal benchmarks.
+For elipsLife, the total amount of API compensation is determined on the basis of an overall API pool which is built on the baseline of the total sum of Target Annual Performance Incentives (TAPI) and defined through the annual results of Swiss Re Group, Life Capital, and elipsLife.
+The TAPI is set as an amount for each eligible employee on a discretionary basis and determined by factors, including the hierarchical job level, market situation, internal benchmarks.
 Similar to the determination of the base salary, the employee's total compensation and overall pay-mix are taken into account when setting the TAPI.

-The effective allocated cash API ranges from 0% to 200% of the Target API.
-On the basis of the overall API pool for elipsLife (which is reflecting elipsLife's financial results in terms of EBIT and gross premium earned), the effective individual API is determined in the context of the performance measurement process, i.e. by the employee's achievement of the own individual goals.
+The effective allocated cash API ranges from 0% to 200% of the TAPI.
+On the basis of the overall API pool for elipsLife, the effective individual API is determined in the context of the employee performance measurement process, i.e. by the employee's achievement of the own individual goals.
 The performance measurement and API weighting factors take into account the achievement of quantitative targets (financial results), behaviour targets (reflecting the corporate values) and other qualitative targets.
 The definition of the TAPI of the following business year is part of the annual salary review process which is equally linked to the annual performance management process.